A Public Art Exhibtion

 Artists have been selected to design projects that highlight environmental issues that are relevant to Bay Ridge for this community intervention.
 They are currently conducting site visits to determine their projects and interventions.
 Artists were also selected for their knowledge and skills in social practice and ecology.

-Below are the artists and examples of work proposed by the artists:
+Below are the artists and the work proposed by the artists:

-- Kate Dodd– will present (Climate Library Experience and Receptacle) that is intended to increase awareness of the impact climate change has on neighborhood streetscapes, and therefore on community residents and their health, through participation in a site-specific installation at the Bay Ridge Branch of the Brooklyn Public Library.
-The library will be an incubator, workshop, or treasure hunt.
-There will be an exchange with the community that includes opportunities to collaborate on artworks.
+- Kate Dodd– will present The Bay Ridge Tree Collection to honor and preserve the street trees of Bay Ridge.
+Dodd’s project was designed to increase awareness of the impact climate change has on neighborhood streetscapes, and therefore on community residents and their health, through participation in a site-specific installation at the Bay Ridge Branch of the Brooklyn Public Library.
+The installation by Dodd will include a collaborative art project and be on view in the lobby of the library.
 Kate was awarded a $1000 grant from Design Trust for Public Space for this specific project.

 - Aaron Asis– will interpret and pull out the history of underappreciated spaces within the community to highlight its lost history.
 These images will be brought into the public space to be used for education and discussion.